 Objective: To examine food insecurity and its relationship with children’s nutritional health.

-Methods: Data for 390 children aged 7-12 years and their caregivers, recruited from eight schools in Trinidad and seven schools in St. Kitts in 2013-14 from a study dealing with food and nutrition security.
-Food insecurity, assessed using the USDA’s Household Food Security Survey Module, and 24-hour dietary recall of children were assessed in home interviews.
-Height and weight were measured and a capillary blood sample was collected at school.
+Methods: The data for the 390 children, aged 7–12 years and their caregivers, recruited from eight schools in Trinidad and seven schools in St. Kitts in 2013–2014 from a study dealing with food and nutrition security were used for this study.
+Food insecurity was assessed using the USDA’s Household Food Security Survey Module, and 24-hour dietary recall of the children was assessed in home interviews.
+The children’s height and weight were measured, and a capillary blood sample was collected at their schools.

-Conclusion: Household food insecurity was reflected in some lower intakes of some nutrients and anemia rates were higher among children living in food insecure households but food insecurity was not related to indicators of growth or weight status.
+Conclusion: Household food insecurity was was associated with lower intakes of some nutrients, and anaemia rates were higher among the children living in food insecure households but food insecurity was not related to the indicators of growth or weight status.